Data-Epic/Adenike-Awotunde_Web_Scraping/README.md

-# ⚽ Webscraping, Premier League 2024/2025 Season Data
+# ⚽ Webscraping: Premier League 2024/2025 Season Data

 This project automates the scraping of Premier League statistics for the 2024/2025 season from [FBRef](https://fbref.com/en/comps/9/Premier-League-Stats) and exports the cleaned data to a structured Google Sheets document.